-Brian Miller enters his fourth year at Tulane as the associate athletics communications director.
+Brian Miller enters his fifth year at Tulane as the associate athletics communications director.

-Miller, 39, is the primary contact for Tulane's men's basketball, men's tennis and bowling programs, the secondary contact for football, and will oversee the website for the Tulane athletics communication's department.
+Miller, 40, is the primary contact for Tulane's men's basketball, men's tennis and bowling programs and the secondary contact for football for the Tulane athletics communication's department.
 He will also assist in the publicity of all other Tulane sports.

 Prior to arriving in New Orleans, he spent a year and a half working at Louisiana Tech University as the director of marketing and communications or the College of Business as well as the director of marketing and communications for the Academy of Marketing Science.

-Miller, a 16-year veteran of the sports information world, spend six years at LSU, three years at Auburn, three years at Louisiana Tech and a year at Florida Atlantic University.
+Miller, a 17-year veteran of the sports information world, spend six years at LSU, three years at Auburn, three years at Louisiana Tech and a year at Florida Atlantic University.

 He is worked with numerous sports over the years, including the two-time BCS National Champion LSU football teams, the five-time NCAA Final Four participant LSU women's basketball teams and the two-time NCAA Final Four participant Louisiana Tech women's basketball teams.

 During his time at Louisiana Tech Miller served as the voice of the Lady Techsters basketball program as the play-by-play radio announcer.
 He also served as the color analyst for the women's basketball radio broadcasts during his six seasons at LSU.

 Miller has promoted numerous student-athletes during national award campaigns, including LSU's two-time National Player of the Year Seimone Augustus and National Defensive Player of the Year Sylvia Fowles in basketball and multi-award winning Glenn Dorsey of the Tigers' football team.